-Cash provided by operating activities was \$56.6 million in the first quarter of 2021 compared to cash used in operating activities of \$18.2 million in the first quarter of 2020.
-This \$74.8 million increase in cash provided was primarily due to the net effect of the following items:
+Cash provided by operating activities was \$76.7 million in the first six months of 2021 compared to cash provided by operating activities of \$6.0 million in the first six months of 2020.
+This \$70.7 million increase in cash provided was primarily due to the net effect of the following items:

-- a \$78.6 million decrease in the amount of net cash used in relative changes in receivables, inventories, payables and accrued liabilities in the first quarter of 2021; - consolidated operating income of \$51.3 million in the first quarter of 2021, a decrease of \$19.7 million compared to operating income of \$71.0 million in the first quarter of 2020; and - higher net cash paid for income taxes in 2021 of \$4.6 million.
+- a \$85.8 million decrease in the amount of net cash used in relative changes in receivables, inventories, payables and accrued liabilities in the first six months of 2021; and - higher net cash paid for income taxes in 2021 of \$33.0 million due to the relative timing of payments (to provide COVID-19 related tax relief in 2020, certain tax payment deadlines were extended until the second half of 2020 in the U.S. and Norway).